mattwang44/LeNet-from-Scratch/README.md

 ## Why LeNet5

 LeNet is the first ConvNet that using back propagation to update weights, acheived great success in hand writing recognition and utilized by AT&T for reading checks.
-Many believes that implementing LeNet5 is the best way to learning the programming of backprop for novice (like me).
+Many believes that implementing LeNet5 is the best way to learn the programming of backprop for novice (like me).

 Demo by Yann LeCun (1993):
 <p align="center">